 Luckily, things have changed a lot these days and most large employers are taking on highly qualified and experienced staff in responsible roles that now offer more flexibility to accommodate the needs of their family commitments.
 This can include job-share positions and roles that allow you to work part of the week from home so you get a better work/life balance.

-Help with Finding More Suitable Role
+Help With Finding More Suitable Role

-Another pro of using a recruitment agency is that many will help you to find and apply for a more suitable role.
+Another advantage of using a recruitment agency is that many will help you to find and apply for a more suitable role.
 Modern recruitment agencies go a step further by supporting you throughout the whole job search process to providing assistance during onboarding.

 With a professional recruitment agency at your side, you can ensure that your job-seeking efforts are conducted thoroughly.
 Even if you come out of an interview and are convinced you fluffed it up because you forgot to mention something important, your agency will be able to follow up on your interview by contacting the client and filling in any blanks you think you missed.
 This can help the employer to get a clear overview of your skills and experience, even those that you forgot to mention due to interview nerves or lack of time.

-Get Useful Feedback on Your Application Packet
+Get Useful Feedback On Your Application Packet

 Before pitching you to employers, a good staffing agency will help you polish up and customize your resume, plus provide some tips for your cover letter (in case you’ll need one).